John Foxe: Personality

 Foxe was so bookish that he ruined his health by his persistent study.
 Yet he had "a genius for friendship," served as a spiritual counselor and was a man of private charity.
 He even took part in matchmaking.
-Foxe was so well known as a man of prayer that Francis Drake credited his victory at Cadiz in part to Foxe's praying.
+Foxe was so well known as a man of prayer that Francis Drake credited his victory at Cádiz in part to Foxe's praying.
 Furthermore, Foxe's extreme unworldliness caused others to claim that he had prophetic powers and could heal the sick.

 Certainly, Foxe had a hatred of cruelty in advance of his age.
 When a number of Flemish Anabaptists were taken by Elizabeth's government in 1572 and sentenced to be burnt, Foxe first wrote letters to the Queen and her council asking for their lives and then wrote to the prisoners themselves (having his Latin draft translated into Flemish) pleading with them to abandon what he considered their theological errors.
 Foxe even visited the Anabaptists in prison.
 (The attempted intercession was in vain; two were burnt at Smithfield "in great horror with roaring and crying.")